PoisotLab/ms_network_prediction/manuscript.md

-re-evaluate metacommunities in light of network structure [@Guzman2019MulExt], and enable a new line of research into the biogeography of species interactions [@Massol2017ChaFou; @Braga2019SpaAna] that incorporates both the Eltonian and Grinnial niche [@Gravel2019BriElt].
+re-evaluate metacommunities in light of network structure [@Guzman2019MulExt], and enable a new line of research into the biogeography of species interactions [@Massol2017ChaFou; @Braga2019SpaAna] that incorporates both the Eltonian and Grinnellian niche [@Gravel2019BriElt].
 Further, the ability to reliably predict and forecast species interactions would improve our understanding of how species function within ecosystems and inform conservation efforts for protecting species, communities, and ecosystems.